New lawsuit attempts to block Biden's student loan forgiveness plan - KTVZ

 Plaintiff Frank Garrison claims that because of the forthcoming student loan forgiveness, he will be forced to pay state taxes on the amount canceled — an expense he would otherwise avoid.

 The lawsuit is backed by Garrison’s employer, the Pacific Legal Foundation — a nonprofit libertarian law firm.
-It was filed in the US District Court for the Southern District of Indiana.
+It was filed in the US District Court for the Southern District of Indiana, the state where Garrison resides.

-RELATED: CBO says Biden’s student loan cancellation plan could cost $400 billion

 The lawsuit, which names the Department of Education as a defendant, challenges the agency’s “unacceptable abuse of executive authority to restore the rule of law and to enforce the Constitution’s separation of powers,” according a press release from the Pacific Legal Foundation.

-The Department of Education did not immediately respond to a request for comment.
+The Department of Education referred CNN to a White House spokesman for comment, who did not immediately respond.

+When asked about the lawsuit at Tuesday’s White House briefing, press secretary Karine Jean-Pierre said that anyone who doesn’t want student debt relief will be able to opt out.

+“Opponents of the Biden-Harris administration student loan plan are trying to stop it because they know it will provide much-needed relief for working families,” she added.

 Under Biden’s plan, individual borrowers who earned less than $125,000 in either 2020 or 2021 and married couples or heads of households who made less than $250,000 annually in those years will see up to $10,000 of their federal student loan debt forgiven.